What is the Pattern Day Trader (PDT) Rule?

 Open Multiple Brokerage Accounts

-Now that commissions have been eliminated, you can open several $100 accounts across the major brokers: Schwab, TD Ameritrade, Fidelity, and E-Trade and trade in lots as small as you’d like.
+Now that commissions have been eliminated, you can open several $100 accounts across the major brokers.
+For example:

 Each additional account gives you another three-day traders per rolling five day period.